What types of data can I sell via Data Studio?

 The number you see in your invoice comes from a number of different sources.
 The numbers can come from different sources depending on the execution system selected:

-- As part of the Link requirement, we require buyers to setup automated daily reports once they have begun targeting the data.
+- As part of Data Studio's requirement, we require buyers to setup automated daily reports once they have begun targeting the data.
 Therefore one of the sources of your invoice will come from the buyer self-reported usage.

-- Link works with a number of our DSP partners to received 2nd Party Billing Report from them at the end of the month that includes all activation of Link segments on their platform.
+- Data Studio works with a number of our DSP partners to received 2nd Party Billing Report from them at the end of the month that includes all activation of Data Studio segments on their platform.
 Another source of your invoice may come from 2nd Party Billing Reports we receive.

-- Link Ad log reports from our clients on a daily basis, any Link segments targeted on O&O sites and DFP will be used as part of the final invoice.
+- Link Ad log reports from our clients on a daily basis, any Data Studio segments targeted on O&O sites and DFP will be used as part of the final invoice.

-How can I access the data I purchased from the Link Store in the Segment Builder?
+How can I access the data I purchased from the Data Studio Store in the Segment Builder?

 After placing the data in your cart, before you purchase the segment.
 Make sure that the “Use in Segment Builder” box is checked.